tchase56/github_copilot_demo/readme.md

 * It can transform high-level requirements into working code.

 * Example
-    * One of my favorite uses of this capability is to highlight modular sections of my code and have an agent write unit tests (pytests) for me.
+    * One of my favorite uses of this capability is to highlight modular sections of my code and have an agent write unit tests (pytests).

 * Demo
     * If you'd like to recreate this demo, delete test_codeComplete.py.